Low Government Performance and Uncivil Political Posts on Social Media: Evidence from the COVID-19 Crisis in the US: Introduction

 \section{Introduction}

-\sspace Nowadays, many people use social media, such as Twitter and Facebook, to express their political opinions.
-With this background, political expression through social media has already become a form of political participation \parencite{Theocharis2015}, and related research has been rapidly advancing.
-Scholars found, for example, that social media are prone to selective exposure and the echo chamber phenomenon \parencite{Bakshy2015,Mosleh2021,Cinelli2021}.
-It has also been found that political engagement on social media enhances offline political participation \parencite{Dimitrova2011,Conroy2012,Bode2017,Holt2013}.
+Nowadays, many people use social media platforms, such as X/Twitter and Facebook, to express their political opinions.
+With this background, political expression through social media has already become a form of political participation (Theocharis, 2015) , and related research has been rapidly advancing.
+Scholars have found, for example, that social media are prone to selective exposure and the echo chamber phenomenon (Bakshy et al., 2015; Cinelli et al., 2021; Mosleh et al., 2021) .
+It has also been found that political engagement on social media enhances offline political participation (Bode, 2017; Conroy et al., 2012; Dimitrova et al., 2011; Holt et al., 2013) .
 These findings suggest the importance of further research in this area for a better understanding of contemporary politics.

-After the outbreak of the COVID-19 pandemic, people have had conversations regarding it on social media \parencite{Xiong2021,Xue2020}.
-According to previous studies, communication about COVID-19 on social media is politicized \parencite{Jiang2020}, and echo chambers can be observed in it \parencite{Jiang2021}.
-In addition, conspiracy theories about COVID-19 and hate speech against Asians are prevalent on social media \parencite{Ahmed2020,He2020}.
-Thus, research on social media communication is important also in the context of the COVID-19 pandemic.
+Since the outbreak of the COVID-19 pandemic, people have had conversations on social media about the pandemic (Xiong et al., 2021; Xue et al., 2020) .
+According to previous studies, communication about COVID-19 on social media is politicized (Jiang et al., 2020) , and echo chambers can be observed therein (Jiang et al., 2021) .
+In addition, conspiracy theories about COVID-19 and hate speech against Asians are prevalent on social media (Ahmed et al., 2020; He et al., 2021) .
+Thus, research on social media communication is also important in the context of the COVID-19 pandemic.

-While previous studies have revealed the nature of political communication on social media from a variety of perspectives, few have examined how the worsening of government performance is linked with people's political expression on social media.
-However, investigating the existence of performance evaluation behavior through social media expression, a form of non-institutionalized political participation \parencite{Michalski2021}, is important from a political science perspective.
+While previous studies have investigated the nature of political communication on social media from a variety of perspectives, few have examined how the worsening of government performance is linked with people's uncivil political expression on social media.
+However, investigating how people manage to monitor and control their governments through social media expression, a form of non-institutionalized political participation (Michalski et al., 2021) , is important from a political science perspective.
 The present study aims to fill this gap in the literature.